Yusef Khan: Storyline development

 Yusef is wrongly accused of having an affair with Zainab, due to his sister-in-law overhearing them speaking.
 A source said that the whole day turns into a disaster.
-When Shameem sees Yusef and Zainab together she automatically thinks they're having an affair and everyone struggles to come to terms with what they have heard.
+When Shameem sees Yusef and Zainab together, she automatically thinks they're having an affair, and everyone struggles to come to terms with what they have heard.
 Bhatti has admitted that he is surprised by his status as a heartthrob.
-Interviewed by Will Payne of the Sunday Mirror, he said that it's a great compliment however, it was a complete surprise.
-Bhatti hinted that perhaps women love the character, but he prefer trainers and jeans to smart suits.
+Interviewed by Will Payne of the Sunday Mirror, he said that it's a great compliment; however, it was a complete surprise.
+Bhatti hinted that perhaps women love the character, but he prefers trainers and jeans to smart suits.

 Kidnap

 In April 2011, it was reported that Masood would kidnap Yusef, pour petrol on him and threaten to set him on fire.
 Yusef will then go to the Masood's house and tell Zainab what Masood has done.
 An EastEnders insider told the News of the World, "Masood has never got over that.
 Tension has been simmering for a while and leads to an outpouring of violence from Masood that leaves Yusef seriously injured.
 But Yusef will get his own back.
 It is a twisted love triangle that will also show the sometimes brutal side of arranged marriages.
 It's not clear if their marriage will survive Yusef's meddling. [...]
 Yusef obviously wants [Zainab] back and will do anything he can to drive a wedge between Masood and Zainab."
-Ganatra said that Yusef will turn "very manipulative and very nasty" and Masood finds him as a big threat saying, "He throws a real spanner in the works for Masood. [...]
+Ganatra said that Yusef will turn "very manipulative and very nasty" and Masood finds him as a big threat, saying, "He throws a real spanner in the works for Masood. [...]
 He is doing everything he can to wreck Masood's life, really, and the way you do that is to get to his family.
 It's a very clever way of doing things—it's not about destroying his family, it's about winning his family and turning them against him, so that Masood is left isolated and on his own."
-Ganatra spoke of the storyline saying, "I think there's rumours of revenge!
+Ganatra spoke of the storyline, saying, "I think there's rumours of revenge!
 Yusef is a really nice catalyst - he's a very exciting character to throw into the mix.
 If it goes that way, it's more drama for us to play."
 The scenes were broadcast on 2 June 2011 with Phil Mitchell also taking revenge alongside Masood.